-For management purposes, the consolidated entity is organised into three major operating divisions - electrical components, 4WD components Australia & USA and 4WD components China.
+For management purposes, the consolidated entity is organised into two major operating divisions - electrical components and 4WD components Australia, USA and China.
 These divisions are the basis on which the consolidated entity reports its primary segment information.
 The above business segments derive revenue from the following products and services: